-I am pleased to announce the final print and on-line release of two invited chapters for the three-volume compendium of the 2008 ENCYCLOPEDIA OF ARCHAEOLOGY by Elsevier/Academic Press, Oxford, England ISBN 13: 978-0-12-548030-7
+2008 saw the release of two invited chapters for the British 2008 ENCYCLOPEDIA OF ARCHAEOLOGY published by Elsevier/Academic Press, Oxford, England ISBN 13: 978-0-12-548030-7.
+Both are listed below and are available through this site.

 GROSSMAN, JOEL W.